 Nahanni Reforestation Book

-A book of Kodachrome slide photographs, stories and journals by my father, Daniel James, documenting our family, and daily life during the 10 years he ran his company, Nahanni Reforestation, in the very remote wilderness of British Columbia, Canada.
+A book of Kodachrome slide photographs, stories and journals by my father, Daniel James, documenting our life during the 10 years he ran his company, Nahanni Reforestation, planting trees in the very remote wilderness of British Columbia, Canada.
 1973-1986.

 Photos by Daniel James, edited by Nahanni Arntzen